 Among the most unforgettable experiences of a Bora Bora visit is the launch transfer from the airport.
-The airport is built on a palm fringed motu approximately 20 minutes by motor launch from the main village of Vaitape.
+The airport, which is located on a palm fringed motu, is a short 20 minute boat ride from the main village of Vaitape.
 The ride across the calm translucent waters of the lagoon is like entering a fairyland.
-From Vaitape Village “Le Truck” or mini-van transports you to the hotel.
-The road which circles the island will take you to your hotel past a landscape of vibrant, almost surreal, colors.
+You will be shocked by the endless shades of turquoise as you navigate Bora Bora’s pristine waters.

-Bora Bora is an island that most people have heard about, but not many people know that it is part of French Polynesia.
+While most people have heard of Bora Bora, not many people know that it is part of French Polynesia.
 It is one of the leeward islands and is located about 150 miles northwest of Tahiti.
 Just 18 miles around, Bora Bora is the ideal South Pacific island.
-Hibiscus line the hills and valleys, and the underwater world is a kaleidoscopic of fish flowing through prismatic turquoise water with sun rays dancing on magnificently sculpted coral.
+Hibiscus line the hills and valleys, and the underwater world is a kaleidoscope of fish flowing through prismatic turquoise water with sun rays dancing on magnificently sculpted coral.

 Bora Bora Geography

 Bora Bora is situated 155 miles to the northeast of Tahiti (at latitude 16o 30’ south and longitude 151o 45’ west).
 Bora Bora was formed around seven million years ago.

 Of volcanic origin, the island is composed of a mainland, which is about six miles long by 2 ½ miles wide, and contains a central mountain chain dominated by the summits of Mount Otemanu (2,384 ft.) and the double peaked Mount Pahia (2,030 ft.)